 There are many challenges in the details of the regulations, especially around measurements issues, but the challenges can be met.
 Frustratingly, regulators are spending enormous resources on all these more complicated and less cost effective efforts mentioned above, and neglect the best bargains in regulation.
-Indeed, another bonus of taking strong actions to reduce opacity and reliance on debt would be to make these complex other measures discussed above, LCR, TLACs, living wills, etc less relevant, less important, and less costly.
+Indeed, another bonus of taking strong actions to reduce opacity and reliance on debt would be to make these other complex measures I mentioned, LCR, TLACs, living wills, etc. less relevant, less important, and less costly.